PADL/OpenSRP/README.md

 ## Running

-Usage of the `mrpd` daemon is as follows:
+Command-line usage of the `mrpd` daemon is as follows:

 ```bash
 USAGE: mrpd [<options>] --bridge-interface <bridge-interface>